Tim4Dec/CORA/README.md

 ## Dataset Access

-Due to ethical considerations, the raw data files of our Sim-CBT dataset have been encrypted.
+Due to ethical considerations, the raw data files of our GARD dataset have been encrypted.
 Only a limited numer of example dialogues are provided in the `data/samples.json` file for demonstration purpose.
 Researchers interested in accessing the complete dataset are required to adhere to the following conditions to obtain the dataset password:

 1. Obtain authorization from the source data provider of the [C2D2 dataset](https://github.com/bcwangavailable/C2D2-Cognitive-Distortion).
 2. Agree to restrict the use of the dataset to academic purposes only, and ensure that it will not be shared or disclosed to any third parties without explicit permission.